PWeb/dokuwiki-plugin-gitlog/readme.md

 #### Root directory for your repositories

 Put here the path, where your repositories are.
+This is optional!

+You can customize the path to your repo also within the shortcode.

 #### Date format